Georgia hopes strong unity is enough to trouble Wales at RWC - WHIZ News

 “It’s very difficult to be compared to Mamuka, because he is such a great player and a true hero in Georgia,” Giorgadze said.
 “We will see in the future whether I can be.”

-The 35-year-old Gorgodze came out of international retirement to play at his fourth World Cup, as a lock, after injuries hit the side.
+The 35-year-old Gorgodze came out of international retirement to play at his fourth World Cup after injuries hit the side in the warmups.
+The former captain was picked on the openside flank on Saturday for his first test since March 2017 against Romania.

 It will be some occasion for him, since he joins Gareth Thomas (1995-2007), Stephen Jones (1999-2011) and Gethin Jenkins (2003-2015) in a select group; equals Gethin Jenkins’s record of 129 caps for Wales, and plays in a national record 14th World Cup game.